sakschools/saks-old-kampala/content/posts/2025-06-24-kampala-junior-league-strong-showings-and-gritty-efforts-define-old-kampala’s-league-campaign-so-far.md

 **Junior Basketball**

-Match Day 2 marked the introduction of junior categories, and Sir Apollo Boarding – Old Kampala made a resounding entrance.
+Match Day 2 marked the introduction of junior categories, and Sir Apollo Kaggwa Boarding Primary School – Old Kampala made a resounding entrance.
 The junior basketball team won both their matches, defeating City Parents 9-2 and Fairways 12-4.
 These performances were a reflection of solid training, strong fundamentals, and excellent team spirit.

 ![](/img/6.webp)

  **Junior Football**

 The junior footballers also impressed on debut.
 They opened with a competitive 2-2 draw against City Parents, showing determination and composure, before securing a 2-0 win over Fairways.
-Their performance reflected the depth of talent and strength of the school’s sports development programme.
+Their performance reflected the depth of talent and strength of the school’s talent development programme.

 ![](/img/3.webp)